hotdoy/grav-theme-hotdoy/README.md

 **SEO**

 I am due for a full pass.
-Adding Schemas and stuff like that.
+Adding Schemas and stuff.

-**Snazzy Maps**

-I don't like how snazzy is added to all map modular.
-Gotta fix that.

 ## Need a ✋ ?